Female Hair Transplant

 Written by Dr. Griffin

-Female pattern hair loss (FPHL) or androgenetic alopecia occurs in about 50 percent of women and is inherited from either side of the patient’s bloodline.
+Hair loss—also known as alopecia—is a condition that may occur on the scalp or other areas of the body.
+It’s associated with a variety of causes, such as genetics, hormonal changes, stress, other medical conditions, or normal aging.
+Female pattern hair loss (FPHL—or androgenetic alopecia, which is the most common type of hair loss in women—occurs in about 50 percent of women and is inherited from either side of the patient’s bloodline.
 Hair loss may skip generations and not affect parents.
 However, in most cases, someone in the family can be identified with some degree of hair thinning at some point in their life.
 Patients who have this condition may notice hair loss from as early as their late teens, and it usually becomes worse after menopause.
-For women distressed by this problem, there is a solution.
-Despite the common misconception, hair transplants aren’t only for men.
-An increasing number of women are choosing to have a female hair transplant in Philadelphia at Griffin Hair Restoration to counteract hair thinning due to androgenic alopecia.
+For women distressed by this problem, there is a solution: a female hair transplant.

-Female Hair Transplant Facts: What is Female Pattern Hair Loss?
+Female Hair Transplant Facts: What Is Female Pattern Hair Loss?

 This condition is actually a process of progressive miniaturization of follicles, driven by an abnormal response to hormones.
 These shrinking follicles produce smaller hair over time.
 In other words, the follicle is not lost, just smaller.